 I have a confession to make: Buffalonians are hiding something from the rest of you.
 A secret so sacred that it’s rarely discussed and when it is, only among ourselves.
 That secret?
 We all have our own favorite wing spot.
 The place we go when we have a hankering.
 Oh sure, when cousins Bert and Gertrude come to town we’ll point them to one of the popular wing spots you read about on any list of the “Best Wings in Buffalo.”
 But that’s not where we go.
 No. We have our own spot.
 A place with our favorite wings.
 The good stuff.
 The Truth.

 This is only scratching the surface, but there’s a whole other world of wings in Buffalo and I’m going to break omerta to tell you about it.
-Here now are the wing spots the locals will never tell you about:
+Here now are the wing spots where the locals are hanging out:

 This unassuming saloon is tucked inside Allentown’s historic Lenox Hotel and its wings are the stuff of legend.
 There is a daily special sauce of the chef’s creation and the best sauce is one that isn’t on the menu: korean bbq.
 The wings are cooked to near perfection and have a buttery flavor that you won’t find too many other places.